florianv/petrinet/README.md

 // Creating a Place.
 $place = $net->createPlace($colorSet);

-// Creating a Color Token.
+// Creating a Colored Token.
 $token = new PNToken(new PNColor(1, 2.2));

 // Adding the Token in the Place.